AmbassadorGraveyard/ambassador-ios-sdk/README.md

 ### Reordering Sharing Channels

 Any Sharing Channels can be reordered.
-The Sharing Channels are ordered in a list separated by commas that can be found in the  __AmbassadorTheme.plist__.
+The Sharing Channels are ordered in a list separated by commas that can be found in the  __GenericTheme.plist__.

 This is the standard ordering with Facebook appearing first and Email last.